 Specialized military use will continue to be the largest market for the foreseeable future with an estimated $70 billion market share by 2020

-The market for commercial drones is expected to reach some 13 billion US dollars by 2025.
+The market for commercial drones is expected to reach $13 billion by 2025.

 Furthermore, research and development for drones is projected to reach $4 billion globally by 2020, and revenue from drones is expected to reach up to $2.4 billion.